 Festive Fungi

 Festive Fungi is the collective term I use for all my creature creations.
-While I consider fine art painting my main practise, I am unable to surpress the urge to design these quirky, fun and whimsical beings on the side.
+While I consider fine art painting my main practise, I am unable to surpress the urge to design these quirky, whimsical beings on the side.
 I hope they lift your spirit a much as they lift mine.

 The Fantastical Horde - A Memory Card Game

-The Idea for this project was born during a two week stay-home-notice in a hotel room in Singapore.
+The idea for this project was born during a two week stay-home-notice in a hotel room in Singapore.
 The first week I felt restless and only wanted to play computer games.
 Then in the second week my brain relaxed and inspiration struck.
 The cards are made by pressing linocuts on 3x3 inch wooden plates with oil-based ink.
-I sewed the bags with a variety of textiles and added silk ribbons and wooden beads.
+I sewed the bags with a variety of textiles and added ribbons and wooden beads.
 The result: a limited edition of ten memory games in bags.

 The Otherworldly Creatures